Bipasha1005/Gurukul/README.md

 ---

-#Disclaimer!
+## Disclaimer!!!

-Above was the initial frontent part made by me, but we as a team switched to the below project for submission https://github.com/Bipasha1005/GuruKul_SIH2023
+Above was the initial frontend part that we were building, but later switched to the below design for submission https://github.com/Bipasha1005/GuruKul_SIH2023
+And then later I customized this as my own.